DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/all-day-panel.md

 ### AllDayPanel.ContainerProps

-Describes properties passed to a component that renders container for All Day panel.
+Describes properties passed to a component that renders an All Day panel container.

 Field | Type | Description
 ------|------|------------